-- A DSG Client operating in DSG Advanced Mode would use a DSG Client ID as an index into the DSG Address Table in the DCD MAC management message to discover the DSG Tunnel Address to use to receive a DSG Tunnel.
+- A DSG Client Controller would use a DSG Client ID as an index into the DSG Address Table in the DCD MAC management message to discover the DSG Tunnel Address.
 The DSG Client ID could be a DSG Broadcast ID, a Well-Known MAC Address, an Application ID, or a CA_system_ID. - In certain cases, an operator may want DSG Clients that support DSG Advanced Mode to receive DSG Basic Mode Tunnels.
 To support such a configuration, and to provide consistency of provisioning, a DSG Basic Mode Tunnel is defined as a DSG Tunnel in which both the DSG Tunnel Address and the DSG Client ID match the Well-Known MAC Address provided by the Set-top Device manufacturer.